-How do different igneous rocks form from one original supply of magma?Igneous rocks form as molten material cools and crystallizes into rock.
+How do different igneous rocks form from one original magma?Igneous rocks form as molten material cools and crystallizes into rock.
 As the molten material cools, chemical compounds in the melt crystallize into minerals at different temperatures, with "high temperature" minerals crystallizing first.
 These high temperature minerals are denser than the molten material and tend to settle out in the bottom of a magma chamber (pluton).
 As the melt continues to cool, the composition of the melt changes as more crystals form and settle out.
 Finally the melt completely cools with the composition of the rock enriched in low temperature minerals.
 This process is called magmatic differentiation.

 A simple comparison is what happens when seawater freezes.

 The ice that forms directly from seawater is nearly pure water in composition.
 As sea ice forms, the remaining seawater becomes enriched in dissolved salts, lowering the freezing temperature of the remaining seawater (concentrated as brine).
 As seawater freezes and crystalline ice forms, and liquid brine (concentrated salt water) and air are trapped in tiny pore spaces within a matrix of pure ice crystals.
 With further cooling, solid salt crystals subsequently precipitate in pockets of brine within the ice.
 The net volume of the ice, volume of brine, and chemical composition of the solid salts are temperature-dependent.

 The chemical composition of a magma at the time when it cools determines the identity of the minerals which crystallize from the magma and therefore the identity of the resultant igneous rock.
 The most prevalent component of magma by weight is typically silica (SiO2).
 However, magma also contains in varying quantities ions of all the other elements (aluminum, Al, iron, Fe, calcium, Ca, sodium, Na, potassium, K, and magnesium, Mg) which compose the bulk of the earth's crust.